 - A flow control status interface that provides information on currently available transmit credit, so that the client application can schedule requests based on available credit. - A tag availability status interface that provides information on the number of tags available to assign to Non-Posted requests, so that the client can schedule requests without the risk of being blocked by all tags being in use within the PCIe controller.

-Finally, the Integrated Block also has a received message interface, through which it can optionally provide indications to the user logic when a message is received from the link (instead of transferring the entire message to the client over the CQ interface).
+Finally, the Integrated Block also has a received-message interface which optionally provides indications to the user logic when a message is received from the link, rather than transferring the entire message to the client over the CQ interface.